ocean-onion/In-Sync-OM-DEV/docs/development.md

 #### Key improvements:

 1. **Improved Game Flow**: Changed timing for different prompts
-2. **Added improved error handling**: Added new lines to create playes functionto make the checks more robust before adding the players to the game
+2. **Added improved error handling**: Added new lines to create playes function to make the checks more robust before adding the players to the game
 3. **Added comments**: Add more comments to explain functionalbilty through out the program
 ### Complete Code for Draft 17